renovatebot/renovate/docs/usage/configuration-options.md

 Slowing Renovate down can be handy when you're onboarding a repository with a lot of dependencies.
 What may happen if you don't set a `prHourlyLimit`:

-1. Renovate creates a Onboarding PR
+1. Renovate creates an Onboarding PR
 1. You merge the onboarding PR to activate Renovate
 1. Renovate creates a "Pin Dependencies" PR (if needed)
 1. You merge the "Pin Dependencies" PR